Search Posts

 If you struggle with emotional eating, mindfulness meditation can effectively support weight-loss goals.
 A clinical study of overweight and obese women showed that mindfulness practice for stress-related eating helped stabilize weight among those who were obese.
 Researchers also noted that “these techniques may support weight maintenance efforts, and actual weight loss might occur for those participants who eat a high proportion of meals mindfully.”

-survey of American Psychological Association licensed psychologists conducted by Consumer Reports found that Mindfulness gave participants access to the impact of emotions on weight management, rather than limiting the focus to exercise, calorie control, or eating less.
+A survey of American Psychological Association licensed psychologists conducted by Consumer Reports found that Mindfulness gave participants access to the impact of emotions on weight management, rather than limiting the focus to exercise, calorie control, or eating less.

 A way to manage stress levels